Naval Service Act

 After the passage of the Naval Service Act, the Naval Service was established on May 4, 1910. the initiation of this act was a direct response to the naval arms race that was happening between Britain and Germany.
 Also, Britain supported this act because it was worried over the expansion of the German Navy.
 By the end of 1910, the Naval Service's first vessels were inaugurated, two former British Royal Navy vessels.
 The act also established the Naval Reserve and the Naval College.
 The Naval Service became known as the Royal Canadian Navy in 1911.

-The Naval Service Act remained in force, with amendments and modifications, until being repealed and replaced by the National Defence Act in 1950.
+The Act intended to provide Canada with a separate naval force, but one that, if needed, could be placed under British control during a time of war.
+French-Canadian nationalists and British-Canadian imperialists both opposed the Act, although for different reasons.
+The controversy of the naval question was a contributing factor to the defeat of Laurier's government in the federal election of 1911.
+The new Conservative government, led by Prime Minister Sir Robert Borden, instead proposed the Naval Aid Bill which funded three battleships or cruisers, to be put at the service of the British navy.
+However, the Naval Aid Bill was three times as expensive without any benefit to Canadian industries, plus it could threaten Canadian autonomy.
+Although it passed the House of Commons after closure was invoked, it was defeated in the Senate by the Liberal majority.
+Thus the Naval Service Act remained in force, with amendments and modifications, until being repealed and replaced by the National Defence Act in 1950.

 Background

 After the Canadian Confederation, naval army was a priority to the Dominion of Canada.
 Many naval battles happened in the Canadian waters such as between the British and French ships.
 Also, during the war between the British and Americans ships, Canadian waters were distributed.
-This indicates that The Dominion of Canada must be able to defend it self if a sea battle occur near its shores, which made it a priority in that time.
+This indicates that The Dominion of Canada must be able to defend itself if a sea battle occur near its shores, which made it a priority in that time.
 The navy force began to be needed in the 1880s with fisheries disputes with the Americans.
 Britain had its own political concerns and did not want to be involved with protecting Canadian shores after the Canadian Confederation.
 Also, Britain did not want to anger the U.S. and break the relationship with them.
 As a result, Britain withdrew their military troops and left some ships to protect their interest in Halifax.
-Canada was left to no other choice but to create their own navy for protection against The U.S.
+Canada was left to no other choice but to create their own navy for protection against the U.S.

-Britain's fear that Germany's navy would catch up to its Royal Navy has been coined as the ‘Dreadnought' crisis.
+Britain's fear that Germany's navy would catch up to its Royal Navy has been coined as the "Dreadnought crisis".
 At the 1909 Imperial Conference, British officials requested help from the Dominion prime ministers, concerning its navy.
-This request imposed upon Prime Minister Sir Wilfrid Laurier what became known as his ‘naval question'.
+This request imposed upon Prime Minister Sir Wilfrid Laurier what became known as his "naval question".